 Dinner by the waterfront of a Greek Island always has its own magical atmosphere and charm that is hard to duplicate anywhere else.
 From Fira to Oia in Santorini and from Rethymno to Chania in Crete, these are places where some of our most memorable dinners were savored.

+A memorable Cretan dining experience is an important highlight of this Chania itinerary.
 As you scroll along the waterfront, you’ll see literally dozens of restaurants offering a wide spectrum of cuisines at various budgets.
 Sometimes it could be a daunting task just to figure out where to have dinner!
 Let me help you narrow down your choices by sharing some of my personal dining experiences with you.